MicrosoftDocs/biztalk-docs/biztalk/core/third-and-fourth-parameters-of-the-database-lookup-functoid-must-be-constants.md

 ---
+description: "Learn more about: Error - Third and Fourth Parameters of the Database Lookup Functoid Must Be Constants."
 title: "Error - Third and Fourth Parameters of the Database Lookup Functoid Must Be Constants. | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"